Ken Henry (public servant): Activism

 In 2011, Henry joined the council of Voiceless, the animal protection institute.
 "There are few pursuits more noble in life than giving voice to those who would otherwise suffer in silence."
 He proudly proclaims his rural upbringing around Taree as contributing to his early realisation about the value of conservation and animal rights.
 He has a specific interest in the preservation of the endangered Hairy-nosed wombat.

 Awards and honours

-In 2007 Henry was appointed a Companion of the Order of Australia for service to the development and implementation of economic and taxation policy, to the finance sector through a range of banking and regulatory bodies, and to the community in the area of welfare and care of native wildlife, and received the Centenary Medal in 2001.
+In the 2007 Australia Day Honours list, Henry was appointed a Companion of the Order of Australia (AC) for service to the development and implementation of economic and taxation policy, to the finance sector through a range of banking and regulatory bodies, and to the community in the area of welfare and care of native wildlife, and received the Centenary Medal in 2001.